DhivyaRajprasad-Portfolio/Building-Prediction-Model-using-Machine-Learning/Prediction_Model_for_Housing_Data.md

 ![](Prediction_Model_for_Housing_Data_files/figure-markdown_github/unnamed-chunk-1-1.png)

+We find a pattern in the residuals vs fitted plots in Figure 4 indicating a non-linear relationship between the predictors and the dependent variable.
+We find the errors are also not normally distributed and there are also some outliers which we can see from leverage.
+We can solve these problems by going for more flexible or non-linear models.

 We perform Cross-Validation now to find out the MSE value which is MSE- 23.40

 which shows that there might be a very high possiblity of an 'unknown fit' influencing the results